kddubey/cappr/docs/source/4_user_guide.rst

    {step_by_step_answer}
    """

-   According to this answer, the next course that the student should take is
+   According to this answer, the very next course that the student should take is
    '''

    class_names = (